System Availability Statistics 2023

 March Quarter

 In the March quarter there were no internal incidents impacting system availability.
-A SWIFT network issue disrupted the clearing and settlement of NPP transactions in March, but this is not included as downtime in availability calculations for the FSS as it originated from an external payments system.
+A SWIFT network issue disrupted the clearing and settlement of NPP transactions in March, but this is not included as downtime in availability calculations for the FSS as it originated from an external system.

 June Quarter